 The Hiring Trends Shaping How HR Leaders Recruit Talent Today

-In response to the challenges brought about by – mainly – the pandemic and the digitalization of most industries, several highly effective trends have emerged within the recruitment market.
-By leveraging the following hiring trends, companies of all sizes can have the opportunity to not only optimize their recruitment practices but also to better manage issues like employee retention, staff shortages and candidate turnover.
+In response to the challenges brought about by – mainly – the pandemic and the digitalisation of most industries, several highly effective trends have emerged within the recruitment market.
+By leveraging the following hiring trends, companies of all sizes can have the opportunity to not only optimise their recruitment practices but also to better manage issues like employee retention, staff shortages and candidate turnover.

 Here are the top hiring trends impacting businesses, workers and jobseekers in today’s job market:

 The average time to hire is 6 weeks.